Flexible and Probabilistic Topology Tracking with Partial Optimal Transport: Related Work

 Recent works~\cite{SolerPlainchaultConche2018, SolerPetitfrereDarche2019,PontVidalDelon2021} have utilized persistence diagrams for feature tracking.
-They could be considered as solving an assignment problem using branch decompositions of merge trees.
+Alternatively, these approaches could be considered as solving an assignment problem using branch decompositions of merge trees.
 Such assignment problems are closely related to (partial) optimal transport~\cite{divol2021understanding}.
-In comparison, our approach is to solve an assignment problem (a) in a \emph{probabilistic setting}, and (b) using more topological constraints encoded by entire merge trees.
-Another interesting feature of our approach is that we are able to derive a stability result (Theorem \ref{thm:stability-main}), which has so far not been established for some of the other methods (\eg, \cite{PontVidalDelon2021}) in the literature.